 House price growth close to three-year high

-The housing market is tipped to have its busiest Christmas for more than a decade, as buyers rush to beat the stamp duty holiday deadline, according to our House Price Index.
+The housing market is tipped to have its busiest Christmas in 2021 for more than a decade, as buyers rush to beat the stamp duty holiday deadline, according to our House Price Index.

 The housing market is set to have its strongest December – and lead-up to Christmas – for more than a decade, as buyers rush to move home before the stamp duty holiday ends.

 This strong buyer appetite and flurry of activity has pushed house price growth to 3.5%, the highest since December 2017.